jpalmieri/breautodo/README.md

 and save the file.

-6. After logging into your (authorized) Heroku account, create a Heroku app:
+6. After logging into your (verified*) Heroku account, create a Heroku app:
 `$ heroku create`

 7. Add Sendgrid to Heroku: